-Conveyor Belt Maintenance
+#4 BOC Conveyor Belt Maintenance

-Standard belt for the #4 chain is moderate oil resistant that is impervious to moisture, weathering, or normal action which can be used with chemical impregnated fertilizer or oil based additives.
+Standard belting for the #4 conveyor is moderately oil resistant (MOR) that is impervious to moisture, weathering, and normal action which can be used with chemical-impregnated fertilizer or oil-based additives.

 - Inspect belt fastener occasionally for wear or "raveling" of belt grip area. - Make sure belt connecting pin is positioned correctly as shown in Figure 3.